 Foods are grouped together because they provide similar amounts of key nutrients.
 For example, key nutrients of the milk, yoghurt, cheese and alternatives group include calcium and protein.
-These food groups make up the Australian Guide to Healthy Eating.
+These food groups make up the Australian Guide to Healthy Eating (pdf).

 Additional tips to help you manage your cholesterol include:

-- Use spreads and margarines made from canola, sunflower or olive oil, and dairy blends that have earned the Heart Foundation tick, instead of butter.
+- Use spreads and margarines made from canola, sunflower or olive oil, instead of butter.

 - Use a variety of oils for cooking – some good choices include canola, sunflower, soybean, olive, sesame and peanut oils.